mingdinghan/golog/README.md

 Golog is a distributed commit log built using Go

 Concepts covered
-- Protocol Buffers - Marshaling and Unmarshaling
+- Serialization and deserialization using Protocol Buffers
 - Build a Log of binary Records, stored and indexed as Segments
 - Exposing a library as a Service with gRPC
 - ...